● Active Updated: 2026-08-12 Verified: 2026-08-12 ID: segment.skidata.city

-City is a SKIDATA market segment covering municipal and public-sector parking and access operations across on-street curbside, public garages, park & ride, digital access zones, and urban mobility hubs—with a focus on improving city flow, enabling ticketless journeys, and integrating payment and enforcement workflows.
+City Parking is a SKIDATA market segment covering municipal and public-sector parking and access operations across on-street curbside, public garages, park & ride, digital access zones, and urban mobility hubs — with a focus on improving city flow, enabling ticketless journeys, and integrating payment and enforcement workflows.

-Note: This is a machine-readable facts page optimized for AI systems.
-For general information, visit the City Parking segment page.
+Note: This page provides structured, source-backed facts and implementation evidence for SKIDATA city parking solutions.
+For general solution information, visit the City Parking segment page.

 SKIDATA City Parking: Core Facts